 There were a la carte options, but I wanted to try the full rice table meal.
 They had three options to choose from.
 We could order extra spicy, spicy, or vegetarian.
 I went for the spicy meal for two.

 They gave us shrimp crackers and dipping sauces to start.
 The sauces were quite fiery, but they were delicious.
 For our appetizer we could have soup or fried chicken dumplings.
-We were on vacation, so we had the dumplings.
+We were on vacation and fried food is always fair game on vacation, so we had the dumplings.
 They came with a sweet-spicy dipping sauce.
-They were good if you like fried food (I do) but if you were looking for a more unique flavor, you would have found them ordinary.
+They were good if you like fried food (obviously I do) but anyone looking for a more unique flavor, would have found them ordinary.

-My dessert was truly extraordinary though.
+My dessert was the standout.
 It was described as a light fruit pudding on the menu.
 I don't know how else to describe it.
 It had a burnt sugar topping like creme brulee`.
-Underneath were layers of fluffy cream with flavors of pistachio and a fruit I couldn't put my finger on.
+Underneath were layers of fluffy cream with flavors of pistachio and a fruit whose flavor I couldn't put my finger on.
 The contrasts in textures and the creaminess and the unusual flavors surprised me in the best way possible.

-After that long walk I learned on our last night in Amsterdam there was an Indonesian restaurant just a few doors down from our hotel.
+On our last night in Amsterdam I discovered there was an Indonesian restaurant just a few doors down from our hotel.
 It was in the opposite direction from which we usually walked, so I never saw it until it was too late.
 Maybe it would have been less crowded than Sampurna and Kevin would have liked the food better.

 Day 3 - We took a day trip to the countryside today.
 We started out in the windmill village of Zaanse Schaans.
-The village looked like it had a few specialty food shops, but our time was limited and we were there to see the windmills.
+The village looked like it had a few specialty food shops (or more likely just tourist trap shots), but our time was limited and we were there to see the windmills.
 We went inside one of the mills and had a demo on the process of grinding linseed oil.
 That particular mill was right next to a hot chocolate shop.
 I could smell that hot chocolate everywhere in the vicinity of the mill.
 I was dying for a cup of it by the time we left.

 Our next stop on the tour was to the lakeside village of Volendam.
 There were a couple of local specialties here.
 The first one is cheese.
-We went to The Cheese Factory.
+We went to The Cheese Factory (major tourist trap).
 It's not really a factory.
 The cheese itself is made elsewhere, but they have a demo room and some equipment to show how traditional Gouda is made.
-We sat in on the demo and let's just put the emphasis on CHEESE.
+We sat in on the demo and let's just put the emphasis on CHEEZE.

 We had lunch at a recommended restaurant called De Lunch.
 I don't know if it was the best restaurant in town, but our time in Volendam was limited and our guide said that restaurant would have the fastest service.